clevercool/TileSparsity/Pruning/NMT/README.md

 ```

-For tutorial, you can see [github](https://github.com/tensorflow/nmt/).
+You can see [here](https://github.com/tensorflow/nmt/) for tutorial.
 # References

 [NMT](https://github.com/tensorflow/nmt)